 - Hawaiian Airlines: Hawaiian Airlines credit cards require good credit or better for approval.

-2021’s Best Airline Credit Cards for Bad Credit
+2026’s Best Rewards Credit Cards for Bad Credit

 Methodology

-WalletHub’s editors select the best airline credit cards for bad credit by comparing the expected rewards earnings, after applicable fees, that each rewards card available to people with poor credit is likely to provide on airfare purchases over two years of use.
-We use spending data from the U.S. Bureau of Labor Statistics to calculate expected earnings.
-We also regularly evaluate new cards and offers that have changed significantly for inclusion on this page.
+WalletHub’s editors select the best airline credit cards for bad credit by comparing the expected rewards earnings, after applicable fees, that each rewards card available to people with poor credit is likely to provide on airfare purchases over two years of use, alongside other WalletHub Rating components.
+Our calculations reflect the cost associated with each card, and negative amounts indicate savings.